Skip to main content

 As part of the review, lenders put practices in place to make sure mortgage borrowing is responsible.
 Here are some of the highlights of what we do and why:

 We provide advice on all mortgage sales via our qualified mortgage advisers.
 Our advice is offered over the phone where it is tailored to your circumstances and requirements to ensure we recommend the most suitable product for your needs.
-To provide you with the best outcome based on your circumstances, an advised call can take anywhere from 45 minutes to an hour and a half.
+To provide you with the best outcome based on your circumstances, an advised call can take anywhere from 1 - 2 hours.
 We assess your affordability to check you can afford the loan repayments now and in the future.
 This means we take a close look at your income and your outgoings.

 We will complete a hypothetical stress test to see what effects an interest rate increase would mean to your monthly payments and your ability to pay these.